-Some partners feel as though they have been left out during the pregnancy.
-She may be absorbed in the pregnancy, and all the attention is on her.
-You may feel rejected if you’re not included in her medical appointments, and you may have the feeling that she is more interested in the baby than you.
+Some partners feel as though they are left out during the pregnancy.
+All the attention may go to your pregnant partner.
+You may feel that your partner is more interested in the baby than you.

 It’s important to look after yourself so you can look after your family.
-That means taking care of your own physical and mental health, talking to others in a similar situation and concentrating on your relationship.
+That means taking care of your own physical and mental health.
 Talking openly and honestly with your partner, family or friends can make a big difference.
-Speak up if you’re feeling upset, before the feelings build up.
+Speak up if you’re feeling upset, before your feelings build up.

-You can also try exercising, deep breathing, muscle relaxation or yoga to ease stress and tension.
-If you feel that you’re getting angry, jealous or violent, speak to your doctor or call Mensline on 1300 78 99 78.
+If you feel that you’re getting angry, jealous or violent, speak to your doctor or call:

 Where to go for help and advice